duartegroup/resources/tutorials/git/README.md

 #### 0. Forking

-To get started **fork** this repository, aka. create a copy ('clone') of it that is now associated with your GitHub account.
+To get started **fork** this repository.
+This will create a copy that is now associated with your GitHub account.
 On this page hit the `Fork` button in the top right and fork it to your account.

 It's on this copy that changes will be made that can then be added to the [base repository](https://github.com/duartegroup/resources).